-This leads to another question regarding dairy products for dogs in general.
+This leads to questions about dairy products for dogs in general.
 Are they safe for the canine species?
 Will they benefit from the high protein, vitamins and minerals that are present in milk products?
 You may be shocked to learn that milk products should not be given to dogs.
-This is yet another instance showing how different the human system is from the canine system.
+This is yet another case of how different the human system is from the canine system.

 Milk and milk-based products contain a large amount of lactose.
 The human body normally has the necessary enzymes to break down this component to be absorbed by the body.
-In the case of dogs, however, they don’t have enough of these enzymes to properly process lactose.
+Dogs, however, don’t have enough of these enzymes to properly process lactose.
 In short, dogs are lactose-intolerant just like some people are.

 Can I Give My Dog Milk?
 Answer: No

 Just like people, dogs have different levels of tolerance for lactose.
 While some dogs may be immediately affected, there are also those that are not affected by dairy consumption at all.
 In both cases, it is still important that you know how feeding milk to your dog can cause a serious imbalance in their system and trigger other health problems as well.